Do you need a special camera for astrophotography?

 A shot of the Orion Nebula from 2021

-Now we come to probably the most demanding type of astrophotography which is focused on capturing deep sky objects outside of the Solar System, especially galaxies and Nebulae.
-It is the most difficult because the objects can be millions of light years away and extremely faint.
-Often these objects cannot be seen with the naked eye and most are not even visible except through a large telescope.
+Now we come to probably the most demanding type of astrophotography, capturing deep sky objects outside the Solar System, especially galaxies and Nebulae.
+It is the most difficult form of space photography because the objects can be millions of light-years away and extremely faint.
+Often these objects cannot be seen with the naked eye, and most are not even visible except through a large telescope.

-In order to photograph most deep sky objects long exposures of up to several minutes and the use of a special telescope mount that can track the movement of the objects you wish to photograph is necessary.
-We can use any camera that can be attached to a high-quality lens or telescope and that is capable of long exposure shots for hours at a time.
+In order to photograph most deep sky objects long exposures of up to several minutes and the use of a special telescope mount that can track the movement of the objects you wish to photograph is necessary3.
+We can use any camera attached to a high-quality lens or telescope capable of long exposure shots for hours at a time.

 Most smartphones will not be suitable but DSLRs can be used with other equipment such as an intervalometer (a device that connects to a DSLR and enables you to set any length and number of exposures with pauses between them as you wish), in this way your camera can shoot long exposures for hours without supervision.